golden years

 Man I miss them.

 My first basketball team.
-That worn to shreads sea green shirt from the crab shack in Florida.
+That worn to shreds sea green shirt from the crab shack in Florida.
 The eco-marathon one from Denmark.
 My dad's Larry Bird.

 So many favorites.